queryboost/queryboost/README.md

 - **Pipeline Orchestration** — Starts the bidirectional streaming connection and tracks progress concurrently.

-- **Extensible Output Handlers** — Save results locally with `LocalParquetBatchHandler` (default) or implement custom handlers for S3, databases, or any destination.
+- **Extensible Output Handlers** — Save results locally with `LocalParquetBatchHandler` (default), upload to S3 with `S3ParquetBatchHandler`, or implement custom handlers for databases or any destination.

 ## Usage